 That is the question.

-Yes, George Clooney could very well be the poster child, or man, for turning gray gracefully.
+Yes, George Clooney could very well be the poster child, or man, for turning grey gracefully.
 I’m not alone when I say he rocks it, in a word, distinguished.
-But when does the gray pass a point of looking sexy and distinguished and simply leave you feeling old?
+But when does the grey pass a point of looking sexy and distinguished and simply leave you feeling old?

-You can do the Clooney or if you are not feeling the groove of the silver fox trot, you can reverse Father Time with Aveda’s 5-Minute Gray Blending.
+You can do the Clooney…or if you are not feeling the groove of the silver fox trot, you can reverse Father Time at Mensroom Salon with Aveda’s 5-Minute Grey Blending

-Going gray is natural, but sometimes it’s not.
-Illness or vitamin deficiency can cause hair to turn gray.
-However, the vast majority of people with gray hair have age-related graying that is often inherited.
+Going grey is natural, but sometimes it’s not.
+Illness or vitamin deficiency can cause hair to turn grey.
+However, the vast majority of people with grey hair have age-related graying that is often inherited.

-influence the majority of graying, you can look back through generations in your family to see the correlation between not only your hairline but how soon you lose your color pigment.
+influence the majority of greying, you can look back through generations in your family to see the correlation between not only your hairline, but how soon you lose your color pigment.

-Research shows white people typically begin to go gray in their mid-30s while Asians in their late 30s and African Americans in their mid-40s.
-Basically, by the time you are 50 you can expect to see a significant number of your peers sporting gray hair.
+Research shows white people typically begin to go grey in their mid-30s while Asians in their late 30s and African Americans in their mid-40s.
+Basically, by the time you’re 50 you can expect to see a significant number of your peers sporting grey hair.
 Buckle up, it’s happening, eventually.

 A hard no to the hair blanco?